Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 3. Documentation and traceability obligations

-• Certificates of conformity (e.g. for medical devices, certificates of analysis for pharmaceutical and chemical raw materials).
+• Certificates of conformity (e.g., for medical devices, certificates of analysis for pharmaceutical and chemical raw materials).

 4 GMP (Good Manufacturing Practice)

-• Hygiene regulations for handling products.
+• Hygiene standards for handling products

-• Specific storage conditions for temperature-sensitive or perishable goods (e.g. cold chains).
+• Specific storage conditions for temperature-sensitive or perishable goods (e.g., cold chains)

 More about GMP (Good Manufacturing Practice).